oprogramador/countries-by-ratio-between-largest-and-second-largest-city-population/README.md

 # Countries by ratio between largest and second largest city population

+The source is https://github.com/zeke/all-the-cities so beside the countries, the list contains some dependent territories as well, moreover some data may be little deprecated.

 |country|largest city name|largest city population|second largest city name|second largest city population|ratio|
 |----|----|----|----|----|----|
 |Svalbard and Jan Mayen|Longyearbyen|2060|Olonkinbyen|14|147.143|